vseslav-k/GaulishCipher/README.md

 ## ✅ Strengths

 - ~2<sup>186</sup> possible keys, making brute force impossible
-- Non-linear transformation logic – the use of complex, condition-based branching (via generateMagicNumber) resists algebraic and equation-based cryptanalysis.
+- Non-linear transformation logic – using complex, condition-based branching (via generateMagicNumber) resists algebraic and equation-based cryptanalysis.
-- Obscure control flow – hardcoded modular and positional rules obscure the cipher’s internal state evolution, making static reverse engineering nontrivial.
+- Obscure control flow: Hardcoded modular and positional rules obscure the cipher’s internal state evolution, making static reverse engineering nontrivial.
-- Dynamic, stateful behavior – the output for each byte depends on previous state and position, defeating simple frequency or statistical analysis.
+- Dynamic, stateful behavior—the output for each byte depends on its previous state and position, defeating simple frequency or statistical analysis.
 - High key sensitivity – even minor changes in any of the six key parameters result in entirely different ciphertext, reinforcing avalanche behavior.

 ---

 ## ❌ Weaknesses

-- Mean byte value of encrypted text can be used to narrow down the value of the key
+- The mean byte value of encrypted text can be used to narrow down the value of the key
-- Miniscule probability of key overlap (different keys leading to same ciphertext)
+- Minuscule probability of key overlap (different keys leading to the same ciphertext)
 - **Not cryptographically secure** — no use of secure PRNG, entropy estimation, or proven block cipher structure
-- **Not resistant to known plaintext attacks** (e.g. knowing the first few bytes can lead to key leakage)
+- **Not resistant to known plaintext attacks** (e.g., knowing the first few bytes can lead to key leakage)
 - Lacks forward secrecy or key derivation

 ---

 ## 🚀 Usage

+The program can encrypt any file type

-First, download GaulishCipher.exe (source code files are not neccesary to run the exe)
+First, download GaulishCipher.exe (source code files are not necessary to run the exe)

-Run the exe file directly by double clicking it.
+Run the exe file directly by double-clicking it.
 It will prompt you to enter what action you want to take (1 for encrypt, 2 for decrypt), target file path, key, and output file path.

 - The program supports file paths with forward and backwards slashes.
 - The program does not care if the file path is in "double" or 'single' quotes, or no quotes
-- If you only provide file name with no extension for output path, the program will encrypt as a .gaul file and decrypt as .txt by default.
+- If you only provide a file name with no extension for the output path, the program will encrypt as a .gaul file and decrypt as .txt by default.
-- If you only provide file name, no directory, for output path, the program will default to target path.
+- If you only provide a file name, no directory, for the output path, the program will default to the target path.
 - The program supports relative paths.

 ❌Spaces in a file name can cause undefined behavior.
-Do not encrypt files with space in their name(might fix this later)❌
+Do not encrypt files with spaces in their name(might fix this later)❌

-You can also run the program from console.
-If you do you can use args.
+You can also run the program from the console.
+If you do, you can use args.
 Args should be formatted the same as prompted input and need to be written in the following order

 `GaulishCipher.exe actionNum targetPath key outPath`